Polymer City Chronicles

-No strips have been posted since 31 October 2007 however in the only update since that time, a one line blog entry on 4 January 2009, Morrison implies that PCC may return.
+No strips have been posted since 31 October 2007; however, in the only update since then, a one-line blog entry on 4 January 2009, Morrison implies that PCC may return.

 Summary

 The strip presents the (mis)adventures of Dr. Otto and his space-alien wife Andrah (a favorite among fans of female muscle growth themed artwork).
 In an interview in 2001 with former online magazine "The Mushroom", the author provided a description which is still relevant today:

 "Dr.Otto is pretty much a scientific everyman; he was originally conceived as a satire of Egon Spengler (Ghostbusters) only with a hair-trigger.
 Andrah was loosely based on an ex-girlfriend of mine from years ago who was an amateur female bodybuilder; she was around 6 ft 2 in and 200 lb (91 kg) or so, and Andrah carries a lot of her personality.
 Mistress Laura was initially a Lady Death parody, but when I introduced her shadowdrake sidekicks Flint and Locke, she really developed into her own character.
 Lynn Deanna Jones is an obvious Lara Croft satire, but I'm also one of the world's biggest Indiana Jones fans, so I yoinked some elements from him as well.
 Sheeri I created mostly out of a need to exploit anime fandom... it seems you can't have a cool online comic these days without some anime or Japanese influences, and she's a blatantly deliberate self-mocking attempt to capitalize on that aspect.
 Grey is the most recent addition to the roster, and it's just cuz aliens are cool.
 Most of the cast is alien, and that's intentional since I'm trying to put extraordinary individuals into ordinary situations."